ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 ![Image](./images/OK3588-C_Linux5_10_209_User_Manual/1731053225196_1232af09_7ed9_451b_9ad9_31d2dfa25fa9.png)

-Select the NIC device to be configured in the interface, and enter the ip to be set in the ip field, enter the subnet mask in the netmask field, the gateway in the geteway field, and DNS in the dns field.
+Select the NIC device to be configured in the interface, and enter the IP to be set in the IP field, enter the subnet mask in the netmask field, the gateway in the gateway field, and DNS in the DNS field.

-**Note: Information such as ip set in STATIC mode is saved to the relevant configuration file of the system so each reboot will use the network information set this time; network information configured in DHCP mode, on the other hand, does not need to care about this; ip addresses are dynamically assigned every reboot.**
+**Note: Information such as IP set in STATIC mode is saved to the relevant configuration file of the system so each reboot will use the network information set this time; network information configured in DHCP mode, on the other hand, does not need to care about this; ip addresses are dynamically assigned every reboot.**

 ### 3.8 Ping Test